Andy de Groat: Early life and education

 Born in November 1947 in Paterson, New Jersey, de Groat grew up in a working-class family with little involvement in the arts.
-His father, a truck driver, was unsupportive of his interests, and Mr. de Groat had little contact with his family after leaving high school.
-He was studying painting at the School of Visual Arts in New York when he met Mr. Wilson in late 1966 at the Bleecker Street Cinema in Greenwich Village, where de Groat had a part-time job.
+His father, a truck driver, was unsupportive of his interests, and de Groat had little contact with his family after leaving high school.
+He was studying painting at the School of Visual Arts in New York when he met Robert Wilson in late 1966 at the Bleecker Street Cinema in Greenwich Village, where de Groat had a part-time job.

 Career

-De Groat started his career in 1972, where he choreographed the plays Ouverture at that year's Shiraz Arts Festival.
+de Groat started his career in 1972, where he choreographed the plays Ouverture at that year's Shiraz Arts Festival.
 He also helped to choreograph Le Regard du Deaf and Einstein on the Beach at the 1976 Festival d'Avignon.
 He created the Red Notes dancing company in New York City in 1973.
 He created two ballets titled Red Notes and Fan Dance.

 In 1982, de Groat moved his dance company to France.
 Henceforth he lived in Paris, Tarbes, and Montauban.
 He specialized in spinning, and applied it to works such as The Nutcracker, La Bayadère, and Giselle.